ryedin/site/_introduction/getting-started.md

 First, sign up for [Convox Console](https://convox.com/signup), a web UI for managing your Organizations, Integrations and Racks.

+## Create an Organization

-In Console you'll first set up your organization.
-All the Racks and integrations you set up in this organization are only visible to you.
+Next, set up your organization.
+All the Racks and integrations you set up are for this organization are only visible to you.
 Later you can invite members of your team and assign them roles that control what they can access.

-## Integrate with AWS and Install a Rack
+## Connect an AWS Account

-Click the **Setup** button then **Connect an AWS account** link and give Convox AWS credentials.
+Next, click the **Setup** button then **Connect an AWS account** link and give Convox AWS credentials.
 This gives Convox access and permission to help manage resources in your AWS account.

+See [AWS Integration](/docs/aws-integration) for more details.

+## Launch a Production-Ready Cluster

-Then click on **Add a Rack** followed by **Install a New Rack** in the top navigation bar.
+Next, click on the **Add a Rack** button, followed by **Install a New Rack** in the top navigation bar.
 Enter a descriptive Rack name such as `production` if you plan to deploy production services, or `development` if this is for testing.

-See [AWS Integration](/docs/aws-integration) and [Installing a Rack](/docs/installing-a-rack) for more details.
+See [Installing a Rack](/docs/installing-a-rack) for more details.

 ## Set Up the Convox CLI